berezovskievgenisergeevich/oui-webapp/README.md

-state "The build in Jenkins is complete failed" as C_1 state "Launching the Allure Report" as D state "Sending a report to Slack" as D_1 state "All completed test cases are automatically created/updated according to the code" as E [*] --> A_0
+state "The build in Jenkins is complete failed" as C_1 state "Launching the Allure Report" as D state "Sending a report to Slack" as D_1 state "Analysis of test results, creation ticket in Jira" as E state "Management" as M
+[*] --> A_0
+[*] --> M
 A_0 --> A
 A --> B
+M --> B
 B --> C
 B --> C_1
 C --> D